Mahmoud-Ehab/yellow/docs/statefile.md

 # Implementation

-A one feasible implementation of the concepts and features mentioned above is concretely discussed and illustrated in the following sections and diagram.
+One feasible implementation of the concepts and features mentioned above is concretely discussed in the following sections and illustrated in the diagram below.

 1. Naming Syntax & File Structure
 2. Storing, Loading and Cracking Data